mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 * Push is not a silver bullet and can freeze your UI easily - avoid using unless necessary.
-* Use Long-Polling over XHR/WebSocket, to reduce chance of UI freezing.
-Also, Long-Polling should not be affected by endless UI freezing.
+* Use Long-Polling over XHR/WebSocket -
+  Long-Polling should not be affected by endless UI freezing.
-* Prevent connection breaking at all costs, otherwise your UI will freeze indefinitely.
+* Prevent frequent connection breaking at all costs, otherwise your UI will appear frozen frequently.
-  * Either reconfigure the proxies to not to drop the connection, or increase heartbeat rate, or both.
+  * Reconfigure the proxies to not to drop the connections;
+  * Reconfigure proxy to drop the connection after 10 minutes;
+  * Increase heartbeat rate to 45-60 seconds.